 The main issue with Zika is the link between infection in pregnancy and brain development in newborns.
 Brazil and other countries have seen a dramatic increase in the numbers of affected babies, coinciding with the Zika virus outbreak.
-There are also concerns that in rare instances Zika infection can lead to Guillian Barre Syndrome, a serious immune disorder affecting the nervous system.
-P
+There are also concerns that in very rare instances zika infection can lead to Guillian-Barre Syndrome, a serious immune disorder affecting the nervous system.

-Pregnant women should avoid travel to areas where large outbreaks are occurring.
+Pregnant women, those planning to conceive or their partners should avoid travel to areas where large outbreaks are occurring.

 There is no recognised risk of Zika virus transmission by the mosquito species found in Western Australia.
 There is a risk in Central and North Queensland, where the Aedes mosquito is known to exist, although there are no recorded cases of Zika transmission.